gajus/swing/README.md

 * [Rebound](http://facebook.github.io/rebound-js/docs/rebound.html) to drive physical animations.
 Notice how if you drag too little and let go, the cards spring back into place.
 * [Hammer](http://hammerjs.github.io/) to handle drag interactions.

-## Todo

-* Animate the card stack underneath the current card.